lulivi/dgp-lib/docs/using_mnist_dataset.rst

    d2p1 datasets/mnist_train.csv

-we will end up with:
+we will end up (after a while) with:

 .. code::